-Asters are not poisonous to humans, dogs, cats or livestock.
-In fact, the flowers are edible.
-Asters are safe to plant in the garden where children, dogs, cats or livestock might come in contact with them.
-All parts of the plant are edible, with the flowers typically being used for decoration only as they can have an unpleasant texture to humans.
-As with any type of consumption, any item like asters that is overly consumed may cause stomach discomfort but not any type of poisoning.
+Most species of asters are not poisonous to humans, dogs, cats or livestock.
+In fact, the flowers of Chinese asters, Callistephus chinensis are edible.
+Most asters are safe to plant in the garden where children, dogs, cats or livestock might come in contact with them.
+Note that woody aster, Xylorrhiza glabriuscula can absorb selenium from the soil at high enough levels to cause toxicity.
+Aster flowers typically are used for decoration only as they can have an unpleasant texture to humans.
+As with any type of consumption, any item like asters that is overly consumed may cause stomach discomfort.
 Children may be drawn to the brightly colored flowers but they are harmless if consumed.

 Are Asters Poisonous to Children?

-Asters are not poisonous to kids, children, toddlers or babies, although an over-consumption of the plant may cause stomach upset but nothing requiring medical attention.
+Most asters are not poisonous to kids, children, toddlers or babies, although an over-consumption of the plant may cause stomach upset but nothing requiring medical attention.
+The exception is woody aster, which can be toxic in people due to its uptake of selenium in alkaline soils.
+In addition, there have been rare reports of respiratory reactions and skin allergies to plants in the Asteraceae family in sensitive people.
 The plant's foliage is abrasive and can cause minor skin irritations in some people.
 There are cellulose hairs on the plant’s stems that some people may find unpleasant to touch or ingest but they're not toxic.
-The texture of the stems, leaves, and flowers is rough, making them unpleasant to ingest but not toxic, and the flowers are edible.
+The texture of the stems, leaves, and flowers is rough, making them unpleasant to ingest but not typically toxic, excluding woody aster.

 Are Asters Poisonous to Dogs?

-Asters may cause minor stomach irritation if ingested by puppies or dogs but they are not toxic.
+Asters may cause minor stomach irritation if ingested by puppies or dogs but they are not usually toxic.
 If ingested by the dog or puppy, they would not require veterinary attention.
+The exception is the woody aster, which can contain high levels of selenium that can cause selenium intoxication.
 Most dogs or puppies would find the texture of the plant disagreeable and therefore steer clear of this perennial.
 If ingested by puppies or dogs, it may cause vomiting or diarrhea.

 Are Asters Poisonous to Cats?

-Asters are not toxic to cats but the selenium in asters may cause stomach upset and diarrhea but not in a life-threatening way.
+Asters are not typically toxic to cats but the selenium in woody asters may cause stomach upset and even death if consumed in high enough quantities.
 Cats or kittens are not typically drawn to aster plants, preferring to stay clear of the unpleasant texture of the stems and leaves.
 If a cat or kitten should ingest any part of the plant, it is not toxic in a threatening way.

 Are Asters Poisonous to Other Animals?

-Asters are non-toxic to livestock although the high concentration of selenium in the plants may cause stomach discomfort for some livestock such as horses if ingested in large enough quantities.
-Even so, the ingestion of the plant would not be life threatening to the animal.
+Most asters are non-toxic to livestock, although the potentially high concentration of selenium in woody asters may cause poisoning for some livestock such as horses.
+Ingestion of this plant in high quantities can cause atypical movement, fever, rapid pulse, labored breathing, bloating, pale and blueish mucus membranes, hair loss, lameness, dilated pupils, and can be life threatening.
 Deer may predate the flowers if their normal source of forage is scarce.

 Symptoms Of Aster Poisoning